Womens 1950s Hairstyles, Popular Long And Medium Styles

-When you are considering the fifties, you may immediately think of the simple updo of June Cleaver, of Leave It To Beaver fame, but the truth of the matter is that women during the fifties had a very wide and varied sense of style.
+When you think of womens 1950s hairstyles you may immediately think of the simple updo of June Cleaver of Leave It To Beaver fame, but the truth of the matter is that women during the fifties had a very wide and varied sense of style.

 One favorite of the 1950's was the poodle cut, with its teased shape and gentle and attractive framing of the face.